jg-rp/python-jsonpath/docs/syntax.md

 **_New in version 0.11.0_**

 The pseudo root identifier (`^`) behaves like the standard root identifier (`$`), but conceptually wraps the target JSON document in a single-element array.
-This allows the root document itself to be addressed by selectors such as filters, which normally only apply to elements within arrays.
+This allows the root document itself to be conditionally selected by filters.

 #### Syntax